San7o/hive-operator/docs/DESIGN.md

    order to share the inodes with the right loader (there is one loader per running kernel, more info below).

-- reacting to CRUD operations on `HivePolicy` resource, which will:
+- reacting to CRUD operations on `KivePolicy` resource, which will:

   - Fetch the information of a file such as the inode number from the matched contianers, hence the name *discover*
-  - Create `HiveData` resources with the previously fetched information
+  - Create `KiveData` resources with the previously fetched information

-The `HiveData` resource is specified later in [HiveData resource](#hivedata-resource).
+The `KiveData` resource is specified later in [KiveData resource](#kivedata-resource).

 Note that when referring to inodes in this document we are technically referring to the inode number.